2026 ICD-10-CM Diagnosis Code R25.1

 • Blood or urine tests to look for the cause

-• Imaging tests to help figure out if the cause is damage in your brain
+• Imaging tests to help figure out if the cause is damage to your brain

-• Tests which check your abilities to do daily tasks such as handwriting and holding a fork or cup
+• Tests that check your abilities to do daily tasks such as handwriting and holding a fork or cup

-• An electromyogram, a test which measures involuntary muscle activity and how your muscles respond to nerve stimulation
+• An electromyogram, a test that measures involuntary muscle activity and how your muscles respond to nerve stimulation

 What are the treatments for tremor?